 Tips for Maintaining Your Credit Health

-- A financial advisor can help you keep your credit score in great shape.
+- A financial advisor can help you keep – or get – your credit score in great shape.
 If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Opening a new credit card can be a helpful way of boosting your credit score and even providing valuable rewards.
 Check out our list of the best credit cards for excellent credit to find an option that works for you.